Initial PCCN Certification

 - Option 1: Practice as an RN or APRN for 1,750 hours in direct bedside care of acutely ill adult patients during the previous two years, with 875 of those hours accrued in the most recent year preceding application.

 - Option 2: Practice as an RN or APRN for at least five years with a minimum of 2,000 hours in direct bedside care of acutely ill adult patients, with 144 of those hours accrued in the most recent year preceding application.

 - Orientation hours spent shadowing/working with another nurse who has the patient assignment do not count toward clinical hours for PCCN eligibility; however, orientation hours during which you are the assigned nurse providing direct bedside care to acutely ill adult patients may be counted.

 - Eligible clinical practice hours are those completed in a U.S.-based or Canada-based facility or in a facility determined to be comparable to the U.S. standard of acute/critical care nursing practice.

 - Nurses serving as a manager, educator (in-service or academic), APRN or preceptor may apply their hours spent supervising nurses or nursing students at the bedside.

-- The name and address of a professional associate must be given for verification of clinical practice.
+- The name and contact information of a professional associate must be given for verification of clinical practice.